DenebBoito/qtiplus/README.md

 With this function call, the QTI model is fitted to the data using SDPdc, i.e. the positivity constraints on the mean Diffusion and on the Covariance tensor are enforced using Semidefinite Programming.
 By default, the function will try to run operations in parallel, and will send 50 voxels at a time to the SDP solver.

-If a brain mask is available, it can be passed as input in the following way
+If you have a mask available, it can be passed as input in the following way

 ```matlab
 [model, invariants] = qtiplus_fit(data,btensors,'mask',mask)
 ```

 If a mask is not passed as input, a simple one will be created to avoid unnecessary computations.
+Therefore, in case it is desired to have the computations performed over all voxels in the dataset, it is recommended to pass the correspective mask to the software.

 The fit returns 2 variables: a 4D matrix, here called *model*, containing the QTI model parameters, in the following fashion:

-- Model(x, y ,z, 1)      = S0, non diffusion weighted signal, in arbitrary units
+- model(x, y ,z, 1)      = S0, non diffusion weighted signal, in arbitrary units
-- Model(x, y, z, 2:7)   = Diffusion tensor unique elements (6), in m^2/s
+- model(x, y, z, 2:7)   = Diffusion tensor unique elements (6), in m^2/s
-- Model(x, y, z, 8:28) = Covariance tensor unique elements (21), in m^4/s^2
+- model(x, y, z, 8:28) = Covariance tensor unique elements (21), in m^4/s^2

 and a structure, here called *invariants*, containing the scalar maps derived from the estimated quantities.
 For the nomenclature of the various scalar, see the paper from [Westin et. al](https://pubmed.ncbi.nlm.nih.gov/26923372/).
 The Mean Diffusivity MD is returned in um^2/ms, while S0 is returned in arbitrary units.